Yalantis/GLata/ReadMe.md

 You have to create a rectangle, specify its color or texture (you can use R.drawable... or just pass an image name as a string), attach a shader and create animation.
 Currently you can choose only movement, scale, rotation or texture switching animation (or all at once and wrap them into `AnimationList`).
-Most of the time this is enough but you can extend `IAnimation` and create your own.
+Most of the time this is enough but you can implement an `IAnimation` interface and create your own.
 ```kotlin
         val rect1 = Rectangle.builder()
                 .setGradientColor(Color(1f, 0f, 0f, 1f), Color(0f, 1f, 0f, 1f),